ocxtal/minialign/README.md

 | D.melanogaster (dm6) x20 sim. to ref.        |        654s |           - |      31924s |
 | Human (hg38) x20 sim. to ref.                |           - |           - |           - |

 Notes: PBSIM (PacBio long-read simulator), [modified version based on 1.0.3](https://github.com/ocxtal/pbsim), not to generate reads containing N's, was used to generate read sets.
 Parameters (len-mean, len-SD, acc-mean, acc-SD) were fixed at (20k, 2k, 0.88, 0.07) in all the samples.
 Minialign and DALIGNER were run with default parameters except for the multithreading options, `-t4` and `-T4` respectively.
-BWA-MEM was run with `-t4 -A1 -B2 -O2 -E1 -L0`.
+BWA-MEM was run with `-t4 -A1 -B2 -O2 -E1 -L0`, where scoring (mismatch and gap-open) parameters modified based on the presets of `-xpacbio`.
 Index construction (minialign and BWA-MEM) and format conversion time (DALIGNER: fasta -> DB, las -> sam) are excluded from measurements.

 ### Read-lendth vs. sensitivity trend